1. If I say, “I hate oatmeal” and then turn to someone else and say “I love oatmeal,” I am contradicting myself.

 However inspiration works (and I defy anyone who thinks they have a handle on it), the following is demonstrably true:

 - The Bible is written by real live people over a long period of time (2nd oatmeal example).
-In some cases, the effect of time and circumstance can be seen in one person (more closely in keeping with the 2nd oatmeal example), namely Paul, whose letters show differing tones, emphases, and even shifts in thinking.
+In some cases, the effect of time and circumstance can be seen in one person (more closely in keeping with the 2nd oatmeal example), for example Paul, whose letters show differing tones, emphases, and even shifts in thinking.

 - The Bible records the voices of different people who have different points of view on the same topic (3rd oatmeal example), including what the Law of Moses says, how God acts toward outsiders, how many gods exist, whether the reign of Manasseh was positive or negative, when Jesus cleansed the Temple, what Paul thinks of the Law, and on and on.

 The writers of the Bible spanned centuries, lived in different times and places, faced different circumstances (personal and political), and responded to those circumstances from the point of view of their settings in life.
-A book that brings all of this under one cover is, of course, going to exhibit a lot of diversity
+A book that brings all of this under one cover is, of course, going to exhibit a lot of diversity.

 What are called “contradictions” are only so if one assumes that the purpose of inspiration (however it works) is to align or override the down-to-earth diverse voices we actually encounter in the Bible.